wmde/wikibase-metadata/docs/data-list.md

 ### Aggregated Created

-First log date of each wikibase, aggregated by year.
+This aggregates the number of wikibases created by year.
+The creation date is derived from the first log date of each wikibase,.

 #### Example: